World Capoeira Federation

 The World Capoeira Federation (WCF) is an international non-profit organisation whose main mission is to implement the systems and standards of sport capoeira with the view of getting capoeira into the Olympic Games.

 The WCF recognises capoeira as a cultural heritage of Brazil the same as UNESCO, who declared capoeira and the capoeira circle an intangible cultural heritage of humanity in 2014.

-The rules and points systems of sport capoeira have been scrupulously orchestrated and compiled under the guidance and observation of many of the world's most respected masters including Mestre Paulão Ceará, Mestre Itapoan, Mestre Boneco, Mestre Hulk, Mestre Peixe Ensaboado and many more.
-They have helped create a scorable game that is consistent with Olympic standards which also maintains the fundamentals of interaction, variety, and precision of movements that capoeira is traditionally known for.
+The rules and points systems of sport capoeira have been compiled under the guidance of many of the world's masters including Mestre Paulão Ceará, Mestre Itapoan, Mestre Boneco, Mestre Hulk, Mestre Peixe Ensaboado.
+They have helped create a game that is consistent with Olympic standards that also maintains the fundamentals of interaction, variety, and precision of movements for which capoeira is traditionally known.

 Today the WCF is the only international organisation representing sport capoeira and the standardisations of sports norms as applied to this form of competition capoeira.
-The WCF organises competition worldwide as well as facilitating capoeira coaching courses, referee qualification courses and other sport capoeira related activities.
+The WCF organises competition worldwide as well as facilitating capoeira coaching courses, referee qualification courses, and other sport capoeira-related activities.

 History

 The idea to establish an international federation was first introduced in Azerbaijan during the 3rd World Forum on Capoeira on June 18, 2011.
-By October 2011, under the authorship of Jamil Huseyn, the World Capoeira Federation was founded and registered (registration code: 80334399). in Tallinn, Estonia, where the headquarters of the organisation is currently located.
+By October 2011, under the authorship of Jamil Huseynov, the World Capoeira Federation was founded and registered (registration code: 80334399). in Tallinn, Estonia, where the headquarters of the organisation is currently located.

 The main aim of the project was to bring together various Capoeira organisations from around the world to form a single international organisation.
 Since its establishment, the WCF has organised and assisted in organising a number of world championships and international competitions open for all players from all groups to participate.
-It is in these events that sport competition norms and standards were applied to Capoeira, and thus gave birth to Sport Capoeira.
+It is in these events that sport competition norms and standards were applied to Capoeira and thus gave birth to Sport Capoeira.